 The standard ByBit Savings option can be used to stake Cosmos by holding tokens in a ByBit wallet.
 Like Binance, Bybit also offers flexible and fixed-term staking.
 However, staking ATOM is only possible on flexible terms which is the part reason for the lower rewards.
 The yields are calculated daily and start a day after a trader adds ATOM tokens to their ByBit wallet.

-Overall, Bybit is a suitable place to stake ATOM for active traders that prefer flexible terms.
+Overall, Bybit is a suitable place to stake ATOM for active traders who prefer flexible terms.
 Although the lower APY is not as attractive as the Binance Earn program, the platform has a great UI, easy to understand, and is functional.
 Additionally, ByBit is still evolving, which means that a fixed-term staking utility may come for ATOM soon.

 Read our full ByBit review.